bspeice/speice.io/_posts/2019-02-18-insane-allocators.md

 it's correct.
 There's ongoing work to [formalize](https://plv.mpi-sws.org/rustbelt/popl18/) the rules and *prove* that Rust is safe, but for our purposes it's a reasonable assumption.

 Until it isn't.
-It's totally possible for "safe" Rust programs (under contrived circumstances) to encounter memory corruption and trigger a ["segfault"](https://en.wikipedia.org/wiki/Segmentation_fault).
+Under specific circumstances, it's totally possible for "safe" Rust programs to encounter memory corruption and trigger a ["segfault"](https://en.wikipedia.org/wiki/Segmentation_fault).

 To prove it, this demonstration was run using an unmodified compiler: